Zherdi/Python-Project-_Zherdi-Dangaj/moviepicker/README.txt

 My IDE was VS.

+To run the program navitage to the spiders folder, there run the file main_part.py.
+All other files are there for settings.

 								**Important**

 Your terminal directory should be the same as the location of both python files (main_part.py and spider_scrapy_for_movies.py).